 They’re lying to people who are either don’t care, or aren’t equipped to understand how the things they’re being told are lies, even if they do care.
 They’re lying to build “kingdoms” in the company by justifying more people, more machines, and more software than is required to solve a problem.
 And not just by a little; by orders of magnitude.

-Unless senior management — and I mean the guys right under the officers, because the officers are never going to care, and the upper-middle guys don’t have the political clout to do it — unless they are curious, concerned, and knowledgeable enough to ask illuminating questions to piece the veil, the lies will go unchallenged, and the technical debt will continue to grow with every new project, and every project that is introduced to fix one that just failed.
+Unless senior management — and I mean the guys right under the officers, because the officers are never going to care, and the upper-middle guys don’t have the political clout to do it — unless they are curious, concerned, and knowledgeable enough to ask illuminating questions to pierce the veil, the lies will go unchallenged, and the technical debt will continue to grow with every new project, and every project that is introduced to fix one that just failed.

 At some point, when your personal sensibilities and the demonstrated collective priorities of the organization repeatedly come into conflict, you have to make a decision if you’re in the right place.
 For instance, I currently have personal issues which make the “switching costs” prohibitive, but this is an extremely individualistic equation to balance.